 Detta stycke finns inte på svenska, därför visas den engelska versionen.

 A graduate of Columbia University (PhD, 2006), Benjamin Martin is a cultural historian of twentieth-century Europe, with a particular focus on interwar Germany and Italy.
 He is the author of The Nazi-Fascist New Order for European Culture (Harvard University Press, 2016), a study of how the German-Italian Axis sought to create a "New Order" in European cultural life in the late 1930s and during WWII.
-He has published on related topics in the Journal of Contemporary History and, most recently, in an edited volume on Swedish intellectual and cultural leaders' cooperation with Nazi Germany.
+He has published on related topics in the Journal of Contemporary History and in an edited volume on Swedish intellectual and cultural leaders' cooperation with Nazi Germany.
 His most recent article, on the Nazis' efforts to promote pan-European legal cooperation, is published in International Politics.
 In 2017 he also published shorter reflections on the history of the role of culture in international relations: first in a project exploring the history of bilateral cultural agreements, and now in a project on the development of "international ideas" at UNESCO.

 At Uppsala University, Martin is senior lecturer (associate professor) in the Department of History of Science and Ideas, where he teaches several courses in intellectual and cultural history, including co-teaching a course on narrative and the uses of history.
 From 2010 to early 2017 he was director of the Euroculture Program, an Erasmus Mundus MA program in European studies, where he led the planning of Euroculture’s 2014 summer Intensive Program, which linked European studies to the environmental humanities through a week-long program on “How a New Climate is Changing the Old World.”
 Martin was likewise involved in the undergraduate Liberal Arts Program at Uppsala’s Campus Gotland, where he helped develop (and co-taught) the course "Människan och miljön" ("Humans and the environment").